-If an applicant or participant believes that any family member has been discriminated against by COC or an owner, the family should advise COC.
-TCOC should make every reasonable attempt to determine whether the applicant's or participant's assertions have merit and take any warranted corrective action.
-In addition, COC is required to provide the applicant or participant with information about how to file a discrimination complaint [24 CFR 982.304].
+If an applicant or tenant family believes that any family member has been discriminated against by COC, the family should advise COC.
+COC should make every reasonable attempt to determine whether the applicant or tenant family's assertions have merit and take any warranted corrective action.